Miss-QA/Mail.tm/README.md

  -get confirmation emails with links.

-***To confirm its helpfullness main functionality of this servise was checked:***
+***To confirm its helpfullness main functionality of this service was checked:***

 -creation and

--generation of temporary email;
+-generation of temporary emails;

 -account deletion;

 -login;

--singing out;
+-signing out;

 -sending emails to temporary mailboxes with different mail bodies and attached files;

--monipulations with recieved emails and its attachments (opening, saving, removing, printing).
+-manipulations with recieved emails and their attachments (opening, saving, removing, printing).

 API requests in POSTMAN confirmed that web-site functions operate in the correct way from the inside.
 API requests you can find in ***POSTMAN Collection MAIL.TM.***

 In the check-list you can find all checks that were conducted with Mail.tm web-service, some of them are not included in test-cases.
-Use the link to see test-cases, test run and test plan:
+Use the link to see test-cases, a test run and test plan:
 [My test cases] (https://app.qase.io/project/MT?previewMode=side&suite=3).